 No pins necessary!
 But you can pin or Snappi fasten them if you want to.

-6 months old, medium red edge pinned prefold
+6 months old, Medium red edge pinned prefold

-10 months old, 19 pounds, Thirsties Duo size 2 snap closure at the medium rise setting over medium red edge Cloth-eez prefold, Snappi fastened.
+10 months old, 19 pounds, Thirsties Duo size 2 snap closure at the medium rise setting over Medium red edge Cloth-eez prefold, Snappi fastened.
 Prefolds are the absorbency.
 You need to put a diaper cover over it.

 Intermediate blue edge on a 9 month old 17 pound baby.

-medium red edge on 25 pound 1 year old
+Medium red edge on 25 pound 1 year old

-Boingo fastener on 24 pound 1.5 year old in red edge medium.
+Boingo fastener on 24 pound 1.5 year old in red edge Medium.

 Fastening the diaper is optional.
 You don't need to fasten it at all!
-You can let the cover hold it in place, by just putting it in the cover as shown below (the red edge in the Thirsties Duo size 2 cover, for example).
+You can let the cover hold it in place, by just putting it in the cover as shown below (the Medium red edge in the Thirsties Duo size 2 cover, for example).
 But fastening with pins, a Boingo or a Snappi is another option.
 Of course, it is really hard to take pictures of a prefold that is not fastened, so all of the pictures are of fastened diapers.
-Trifolding is a very popular way to use prefolds though.
+Tri-folding/pad-folding is a very popular way to use prefolds though.